enhancing-automated-valet-parking/ai-parking-cloud/flows.md

   }
 }
 ```
-Based on this request, the parking aggregator / the parking operator backend system will check availability of AVP services in this car park for this period of time.
+Based on this request, the parking aggregator / the parking operator backend system will check availability of parking services in this car park for this period of time.

 The backend will then respond with a corresponding _QuoteRightResponse_: